-Creating a Powerful Personal Presence to Influence and Engage
+Gravitas is Creating a Powerful Personal Presence to Influence and Engage

-The perception of “personal presence” dictates decisions and actions every day.
+Gravitas is the perception of “personal presence” dictates decisions and actions every day.
 Buyers make purchases based on the personal presence and persuasiveness of the salesperson.
 Negotiators with the strongest personal presence, not necessarily the strongest argument, walk away with the best deals.
 Job applicants with the greatest confidence and people skills often beat out candidates more technically qualified.
 Managers with the strongest personal presence persuade the best people to come to work with them.
 People often start—or decline—a dating relationship based on first impressions.
 Organizations and nations often elect their leaders based on the power of personal presence as conveyed through the media.

-People size you up quickly, and change their minds slowly.
+People size you up quickly and change their minds slowly.
 Researchers tell us that somewhere between eleven milliseconds and five minutes, people make judgments that do not differ from impressions made after much longer periods.
 So instead of resisting that fact, understand how to make it work for you rather than against you.

-The Essence of “Presence”
+The Essence of “Gravitas”